mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 # Functional annotation - Viromics

 We will now identify viral sequences from metagenomic data.
 You will be provided with a set of contigs assembled from infant fecal metagenomic samples.
-Our goals are to:
+Our goals are to

 1. Determine the **viral origin** of the contigs (and assign their taxonomy).
 2. Estimate the **completeness** of viral genomes.